Raviranjan02112006/Traffic_Navigation_-_Rerouting_System/README.md

 FUTURE SCOPE:
-Some of the future advancements for the proposed system may be:- -Real-Time Traffic Prediction and Adaptive Routing =Integration with Autonomous Vehicles
+Some of the future advancements for the proposed system may be:- -Real-Time Traffic Prediction and Adaptive Routing, -Integration with Autonomous Vehicles,
--AI and Machine Learning Advancements
+-AI and Machine Learning Advancements,
 -Crowdsourcing and Collaborative Systems